cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 **We're going mobile.**

 [Mobile game are overtaking console games](http://fortune.com/2015/01/15/mobile-console-game-revenues-2015/).
 Traditionally, mobile games have been casual.
 Angry Birds, Candy Crush, and Clash of Clans rule the market.
-But there's room for more competitive, multiplayer, skill based games in the mould of Dota2, Starcraft and Counter Strike.
-Latencies and bandwidth are increasingly becoming amenable to such types of gaming, and it will surely be possible to shrink down a game, simplifying the controls, such that the teamwork and strategic awareness - which is what really makes the most competitive games thrive - is brought out.
+But there's room for more competitive, multiplayer, skill based games in the mould of Dota2, StarCraft and Counter Strike.
+Latencies and bandwidth are increasingly becoming amenable to such types of gaming.
+It will surely be possible to shrink down a game and simplify the controls, so that the teamwork and strategic awareness is brought out - the real core of a thriving competitive game.

 Heartstone was recently released on smart phones, a digital card game made by Blizzard.
 [{% img https://cdn3.vox-cdn.com/thumbor/e2A4quoGMh4OKP2abRSH3cIrPIc=/800x0/filters:no_upscale()/cdn0.vox-cdn.com/uploads/chorus_asset/file/3605148/HS-on-Phone-3.0.png %}](http://www.theverge.com/2015/4/14/8414229/hearthstone-iphone-android-smartphones)

- The game was already thriving, with tournaments and large Twitch viewership.
-Professional player 'TrumpSC' peaked at [77k](http://www.goldper10.com/stat/1530-hearthstone-streamer-stats-march-april-2015.html) concurrent viewers during April.
+ The game was already flourishing, with tournaments and large Twitch viewership.
+Professional player 'TrumpSC' peaked at [77k](http://www.goldper10.com/stat/1530-hearthstone-streamer-stats-march-april-2015.html) concurrent viewers during April 2015.
 The turn based nature of the game, with few moving parts relative to other games, makes it perfect for mobile - and will see the game grow beyond the [30M](http://www.polygon.com/2015/5/5/8554265/hearthstone-player-count-hits-30-million) players it already commands.

  Allowing regular gamers, a deep strategic multiplayer game, during spare moments of the day such as commuting is a hugely untapped market.